-Snow shoveling: Remember to shovel a 36" wide path through the snow, including snow left by the plow, from your carts to the alley or curb line.
-Please do not shovel snow into the alley or street as it makes collection more difficult for our crews, it makes maneuvering alleys and streets more difficult for you and your neighbors and it is not allowed per City ordinance 427.150.
-For more information, visit our Snow shoveling webpage.
+Shovel snow around carts: If the collection crews cannot easily wheel your carts to the truck, they cannot service them.
+Remember to shovel a 36" wide path through the snow, including snow left by the plow, from your carts to the alley or curb line.
+Please do not shovel snow into the alley or street as it makes collection more difficult for our crew, it makes maneuvering alleys difficult for your and your neighbors, and is not allowed per City ordinance (427.150).

 Take a tour of the recycling facility: You can now sign up to attend a tour of the recycling facility where the City's one-sort recyclables are sorted back into paper, plastic, glass and metal.
 Tours are offered monthly, however, space is limited and some restrictions apply.
 Click here for more information, tour dates, times, and how to sign up.
 If you can't attend a tour in person but still want to see how the recycling system works, watch Eureka Recycling's Story of a Cereal Box video.